InteractionDesignFoundation/handbook/development/guides/onboarding/onboarding--mentorGuide.md

 ## Expectations and duties

-It’s not the job of an onboarding buddy to ~teach~, although you might end up doing a little bit of that.
+It’s not the job of an onboarding buddy to ~teach~, although you might end up doing a little of that.
 Your role is to **guide** and inspire with your enthusiasm.

-So while there’s an element of teaching to onboarding, the skills an onboarding buddy needs are different to those of a teacher.
+So while there’s an element of teaching, the skills an onboarding buddy needs are different to those of a teacher.
 You need to be an attentive listener, and you need to have enough practical experience to be able to give your buddy the right advice at the right time.